drscotthawley/aeiou/README.md

 3. After editing notebooks, run `nbdev_prepare`

-4. If that succeeds, you can do `git add *.ipyb aeiou/*.py; git commit` and then `git push` to get your changes to back to your fork on GitHub.
+4. If that succeeds, you can do
+    `git add *.ipynb aeiou/*.py; git commit` and then `git push` to get your changes to back to your fork on GitHub.

 5. Then send a Pull Request from your fork to the main `aeiou` repository.